CURE Hospital, Addis Ababa, Ethiopia

 In most cases, disabled children grow up learning from their parents that they are not worthy of mixing with other kids their age.
 The children accept the norm and believe they are cursed and under the punishment of God.

 CURE International, through its established specialty hospital in Addis Ababa, has been involved in reaching disabled children and their families to change their miserable situation.
-Our intervention is both physical and spiritual because we understand the disabled child is afflicted in both ways.
+Our intervention is both physical and emotional because we understand the disabled child is afflicted in both ways.

 So far, CURE Ethiopia has done more than 1,500 cleft lip/palate and orthopedic surgeries.
 The children experience love and care in the hospital, which is completely different from what they had been experiencing in the community.